 If Collector doesn't receive a GST sentence from a GPS receiver, but does receive a GSA sentence, Collector estimates accuracy using horizontal dilution of precision (HDOP) and vertical dilution of precision (VDOP).
 The estimated horizontal accuracy is calculated by multiplying HDOP by 4.7, and the estimated vertical accuracy is calculated by multiplying VDOP by 4.7.

 If Collector does not receive valid NMEA sentences from a receiver, it uses the accuracy reported by the device's location service.

 The best way to determine the accuracy level to expect from a particular external GPS receiver is to check the website of the receiver's vendor for GPS specs.
 If you would like to compare accuracy levels of various external GPS receivers, you might find the MTDC GPS Receiver Horizontal Accuracy Reports and Tested Accuracies published by the USDA Forest Service helpful.
 This organization has been testing GPS receivers of various grades to determine their horizontal accuracy in different canopy cover conditions, and in some cases, different GPS settings.
 While Esri does not endorse the Forest Service's results, they may be a useful guide to determine which receiver best suits your organization's needs.
 Esri does not officially recommend any specific receiver for use with Collector.

-Yes, you can save your downloaded basemaps to your SD card.
+Yes, you can save your downloaded basemaps to your Android device's SD card.
 To use the SD card, go to the Map Gallery and select Settings from the Overflow menu .
 Under General, set Basemap download location to SD card.
 By default, it is set to Internal storage.